microsoft/pxt-adafruit/docs/lessons/compass/quiz.md

 ## 3. Write the 'If statement' that will check if the device is mostly pointing North.
 Display 'N' on the @boardname@

-## 4. Write the 'If statement' that will check if the device is mostly pointing East.
-Display 'E' on the @boardname@

-## 5. Write the 'If statement' that will check if the device is mostly pointing South.
-Display 'S' on the @boardname@